Daniel-KM/Omeka-S-module-BlockPlus/README.md

 converted into a group of blocks, a new feature of Omeka S v4.1.

-When the divisions were nested, the migration was not done, so you should do it manually with page template "grid" and/or block groups.
+When the divisions were nested, the migration was not done, so you should do it manually with page template "grid" and/or blocks groups.

 Furthermore, the option "tag", that can be "div" or "aside", is no more managed.